TRAVEL 2008

 .

-the remains of the old Roman Amphitheatre (the Arena), within which the former Eremitani monastery
+paths and the remains of the old Roman Amphitheatre (the Arena), within

-houses the civic art museum, and the adjacent Scrovegni Chapel is entirely covered inside by
+adjacent Scrovegni Chapel is entirely covered inside by remarkable frescoes

-time to wander and appreciate the art from many periods.
+and appreciate the art from many periods.

 The Arena wall